 Bursitis

 Bursae are small, fluid-filled sacs in joints throughout the body, including the shoulder.
 They act as cushions between bones and overlying soft tissues, helping reduce friction between the gliding muscles and the bone.
 Sometimes, excessive shoulder use leads to inflammation and swelling of the bursa between the rotator cuff and part of the shoulder blade known as the acromion.
 The result is a condition known as subacromial bursitis.
-It often occurs with rotator cuff tendinitis.
+It often occurs with rotator cuff tendonitis.

 The most commonly affected tendons in the shoulder are the four rotator cuff tendons and one of the biceps tendons.